mrhigham/minimal-mistakes/_pages/patterns/digital-labels/new-version.md

 These guidelines apply to _labels connected to multiple objects,_ not stand-alone digital interactives.
 (Some elements may also be relevant to digital labels for single, hero objects, like Te Hau ki Tūranga, but they’re not the biggest priority.)

-1. LEVEL OF INFORMATION HIERARCHY: Use digital labels at the level of objects only, not introductions (ie, level 3 and below of the information hierarchy).
+1.	**Level of information hierarchy:** Use digital labels at the level of objects only, not introductions (ie, level 3 and below of the information hierarchy).
 At the upper levels, te reo and English should be displayed permanently alongside one another (te reo first), with equal status and presence, differentiated only by colour.

-2. LANGUAGE: Present text in English and Māori, with a toggle between.
+2.	**Language:** Present text in English and Māori, with a toggle between.
 Default to English (but keep te reo first on physical labels).
 Other languages are possible, but Māori is the priority.

-3. PLACEMENT: Place the digital labels as close as possible to the relevant objects without obscuring them, and ensure that visitors (including young visitors and those in wheelchairs) can easily reach the screens.
+3.	**Placement:** Place the digital labels as close as possible to the relevant objects without obscuring them, and ensure that visitors (including young visitors and those in wheelchairs) can easily reach the screens.
 A visitor looking at an object should instantly know where to go for information about it.

-4. LESS IS MORE: Ensure a clear purpose – less is more, as per physical labels.
+4.	**Less is more:** Ensure a clear purpose – less is more, as per physical labels.
 Limit choices, and keep levels of content to two or three layers maximum (including home), because ‘out of sight = out of mind’.
 (Highly connected or complex content – eg, with multiple links and pathways – is appropriate only in intermediary spaces like lounges, where visitor behaviour is different.)

-5. USER INTERFACE AND ACCESSIBILITY:
+5.	**User interface and accessibility:**

 *	Ensure an exact visual match between what is displayed on screen and the associated content in the exhibition space (‘natural mapping’).
 *	Place navigational icons and other key elements in consistent places across digital labels.